 - A petition is filed asking the court to discharge the executor, wind up the estate, and close the probate.

-Depending on complications and unique situations involving the estate, the probate process can experience a delay.
-Some circumstances that could delay the process include contests to the will, breach of fiduciary duty by the executor, estate litigation put forward by the creditors of the deceased, etc. Consult an expert probate attorney in Fort Collins to avoid delays or any other legal issues.
+Depending on complications and unique situations involving the estate, the process can experience a delay.
+Some circumstances that could delay the process include contests to the will, breach of fiduciary duty by the executor, estate litigation put forward by the creditors of the deceased, etc. Consult an expert probate lawyer in Fort Collins to avoid delays or any other legal issues.

 How a Probate Lawyer in Fort Collins Can Help

-By now, it is surely evident to you that the probate disputes and the process can be very complex and overwhelming.
+By now, it is surely evident to you that the disputes and the process can be very complex and overwhelming.
 This is especially true for the executor who takes charge of administering the estate, settling the deceased’s debts, and distributing the assets.
 Especially when involving sudden deaths, the executor may not know what to do and how to begin.

 This is where a probate lawyer in Fort Collins can help.
 They can make the process much more seamless and manageable for the executor, helping them make wise decisions and properly administer the estate.
 A lawyer can assist in the following actions: